pvieito/PythonKit/README.md

 ## Notes

-- `Python.swift` is code from the [Swift for TensorFlow project](https://github.com/tensorflow/swift).
+`PythonKit`  is based on the `Python` module from the [Swift for TensorFlow](https://github.com/tensorflow/swift) project.
+Currently both modules are equivalent, the mantainers have been developing them jointly and are kept in sync.